 • Cardboard testimony.
-Have volunteers write a word or phrase describing who they were before Christ (one side) and after Christ (other side), then film a short video.
+Have students write a word or phrase describing who they were before Christ (one side) and after Christ (other side), then film a short video.

-- Upload student testimonies.
-Have your community reach their peers by being open and honest about their faith journey. - Ask engaging questions.
+• Upload student testimonies.
+Have students reach their peers by being open and honest about their faith journey.

+• Ask engaging questions.
 This is your platform and your opportunity to share the gospel in an enlightening way.
-Take advantage of this. - Who is on your heart?
-Ask people involved in your ministry, "Is there someone who God has laid on your heart to ask where they are at spiritually?"
+Take advantage of this.

+• Who is on your heart?
+Ask students, "Is there someone who God has laid on your heart to ask where they are at spiritually?"
 Then, challenge them to pray and contact that person to meet up later to talk.
 This would be great to do as a group outreach, small group or in lieu of a weekly meeting.